About Rennie’s Landing

 Comfortable and Casual

-At Rennie’s Landing, you’ll find a tradition of over 39 years under original ownership located right at the University of Oregon campus.
+At Rennie’s Landing, you’ll find a tradition of over 40 years under original ownership located right at the University of Oregon campus.
 Come enjoy a fresh cooked meal, your favorite libation, root your team to victory, or just confabulate.
-We love our Ducks, but opponent’s fans are welcome too.
+We love our Ducks, but opponents’ fans are welcome too.
 Play some pool (it’s free on Sundays), check out our wine selections, or try our trademark Rennie’s Lemonade.
-Join us for sports via satellite and cable on our 6 large flat screen TV’s, or head upstairs to relax on the deck overlooking the campus — there’s a TV out there too.
+Join us for sports via satellite and cable on our 10 large flat screen TV’s, or head upstairs to relax on the deck overlooking the campus — there’s a TV out there too.
 You’ll find a full bar serving cocktails, Pacific Northwest and California wines, and popular brews on each floor!

 We celebrate just about any occasion, so check in regularly, as there’s likely a party going on.
 Special events include St. Patrick’s Day, Mardi Gras, Cinco de Mayo, the Kentucky Derby, and even a white elephant gift exchange on Christmas night!
+Karaoke Monday night!
 Every Tuesday is Trivia Tuesday at 9:00 pm.
 Win prizes!
 We have heated, covered outside seating for smoking.
 When the chill is on, gather with your friends around the fire pits to stay warm and cozy.

 Fresh Food and Libations

-Rennie’s opens at 9:00 am daily.
-We begin serving full breakfasts as soon as our doors open, until 10:30 am on weekdays and 11:30 am on Saturday.
-Sleep in on Sundays — we’ll serve you breakfast and a Bloody Mary until 1:00 pm!
+Rennie’s opens at 11:00 am daily.
+We serve full breakfasts starting at 10:00 am Saturday until noon.
+Sleep in on Sundays — we’ll serve you breakfast and a Bloody Mary from 10:00 am until 1:00 pm!
 Try our famous Huevos Rancheros. ¡Muy sabrosos!